Free Estate Planning Forms

 Debts Owed to Deceased

 While some states offer advance health care directive forms that include living will and health care agent provisions in the same document, living will forms used in many states do not include provisions to appoint a health care agent.
-Unless your living will also names an agent to make medical decisions on your behalf, you must execute a separate power of attorney for health care form to empower an agent.
+Unless your living will also names an agent to make medical decisions, you must execute a separate power of attorney for health care form to empower an agent.

-Living wills are designed to address end of life planning for a person suffering a terminal illness.
+Living wills are designed to address end of life planning.
 Living wills cover medical decisions such as removal of feeding tubes and not prolonging a person’s life through artificial means.
 A power of attorney for health care covers all medical decisions, including issues that arise during a period of temporary incapacity from which a person is expected to recover.
 A power of attorney for health care also ensures that someone you appointed is authorized to make decisions on issues not discussed in your living will.
+See living will books.

-Living wills and power of attorney documents are governed by state law which varies.
-If you have questions about whether you should execute a power of attorney for health care, consult an estate planning lawyer.
+Living wills and health care POA documents are governed by state law which varies widely.
+You can purchase estate planning software programs that usually include living will and health care power of attorney forms.
+If you have questions about whether you need to execute a power of attorney for health care, consult an estate planning lawyer.

 How Long is a Power of Attorney for Health Care Effective?

 Unless you specify a limited duration on the document, a durable power of attorney for health care remains in effect until your death, unless revoked earlier by you or pursuant to a court order.
 You have the right to revoke a power of attorney for health care at any time.
 You can revoke the power of attorney by notifying your agent orally or in writing of intent to revoke.
 You should also notify your doctor and any other person or entity with a copy.
-Comply with the laws in your state for revoking a power of attorney.
+You must comply with state laws to effectively revoke a power of attorney.

-Note that although a durable power of attorney for health care becomes effective upon signing, your agent does not have authority to act and make decisions on your behalf unless and until you are declared incompetent or incapacitated by one or more physicians as outlined in the document.
+Although a durable power of attorney for health care becomes effective upon signing, your agent does not have authority to act and make decisions on your behalf unless and until you are declared incompetent or incapacitated by one or more physicians as outlined on the form.